Can People in Recovery Use CBD?

 CBD Support For Pain and Anxiety

 CBD can be a good choice for recovering addicts seeking relief from pain, anxiety, or both.
-Opioid users may struggle with chronic pain and need to use pain medication, but can be at risk of addiction to pain medications.
-Cannabinoids can help with pain relief, and according to a review of research from the National Academies of Sciences, Engineering, and Medicine.
+Opioid users may struggle with chronic pain and need to use pain medication but can be at risk of addiction to pain medications.
+Cannabinoids can help with pain relief, according to a review of research from the National Academies of Sciences, Engineering, and Medicine.
 Cannabinoids, including CBD, can be effective pain relievers enough that some users can replace conventional pain medications, such as opiates, with CBD.
 And the review indicates that cannabinoids such as CBD can be effective for reducing chronic pain.

 Amelia Noble is a researcher with the CBD Awareness Project.
 When she’s not working, you can find her playing board games.